 Seeing a herd of majestic reindeer roaming the Arctic tundra might be the closest you ever get to seeing Santa Claus.
 These large cousins of deer can weigh as much as 650 lbs when fully grown, which includes their massive set of antlers.
-The Arctic region is the only area on Earth where these animals can be found, which gives you a pretty good chance at spotting one when going on a Northern Lights tour in Tromsø.
+The Arctic region is the only area on Earth where these animals can be found, which gives you a pretty good chance at spotting one when going to for example Tromsø.

 If it is your goal to see a polar bear in person at least once in your life, then your best bet is to book a trip to Svalbard-Norway, since these giant predators are only located above the northern tree line in the Arctic.
 Their white color and diminished population of only about 20,000 make them slightly harder to spot.
 However, the best bet to catch a glimpse of one is to go where the biggest seal populations are since they are known to be the main source of food for polar bears.